All Aboard!! 1880 Train Tour

 -Highway 16 Diner has soups, salads, sandwiches, burgers, malts etc.

 -Rico’s Mexican - I have heard it is good but have not eaten there.

 -Slate Creek Grille has a wide variety of good food.

 This is about a 6-7 hour tour without the added stops on the way back.
-The cost is $115 per person plus 6% state sales tax, which includes the price of the train ride.
-(If the tour runs substantially over the allotted time additional charges may apply.)
+The cost is $135 per person plus 6% state sales tax, which includes the price of the train ride.
 Guide gratuities are at your discretion.
 Lunch and any other attractions are at your expense.
 We provide cold bottled water and you may bring any snacks you like.